 India - Environment & Climate Change overview

-- The CAT 2020 rates India’s NDC 2030 target as “2ºC compatible”.
-This indicates that India’s climate commitment to 2030 is within the range of what is considered to be a fair share of the global effort based on responsibility and capability.
+- The CAT 2021 rates India’s NDC 2030 target as “highly insufficient”.
+This indicates that India’s climate commitment to 2030 is not within the range of what is considered to be a fair share of the global effort, based on responsibility and capability.

 Policies and Initiatives